introsde-2017-project/RecombeeAdapterService/README.md

   * `getUserRatings(RecombeeDBType, userId)`
   -> returns all the ratings given by a user identified by userId.
   * `getRecommendations(RecombeeDBType, userId, quantity)`
-  -> get the recommendations from recombee and returns a list of ItemObjects.
+  -> get the recommendations from recombee and returns a list of ItemObject.
   * `getItemsByType(RecombeeDBType ,ItemType)`
-  -> this method returns item list by its type.
+  -> this method returns list of itemObject by given its type.
-  * `getAllItem(RecombeeDBType )`
+  * `getAllItem(RecombeeDBType)`
-  -> it first checks if the asked items are from movie or from food. then it returns the list of all the items.
+  -> it returns the list of all the items given its DBtype.
   * `getItemRatings(RecombeeDBType, itemId)`
   -> this method returns the list of all the ratings of the item.
   * `initDB(RecombeeDBType)`